nuxeo/nuxeo/README.txt

 In the future, this application will provide a full installation of Nuxeo (including EJBs, JMS, etc).

-To build, run: "mvn package -Pgf3"
+To build, run: "mvn install -Pgf3"

 By default the build will generate a server based on jcr repository backendand without RA enabled.
 You can customize your builds using profiles as following:
-    - "mvn package -Pgf3,vcs" - a server using VCS repository backend
+    - "mvn install -Pgf3,vcs" - a server using VCS repository backend
-    - "mvn package -Pgf3,vcs,ra" - a server using VCS repository bacend + RA support (this e,ans repository will take part of tx)
+    - "mvn install -Pgf3,vcs,ra" - a server using VCS repository bacend + RA support (this e,ans repository will take part of tx)
-    - "mvn package -Pgf3,jcr,ra" - a server using JCR based repository backend + RA support
+    - "mvn install -Pgf3,jcr,ra" - a server using JCR based repository backend + RA support

 6. Nuxeo Tomcat WebApp